jess-bk/aws-bootcamp-cruddur-2023/journal/week8.md

 # Implementing Migration Backend Endpoint and ProfileForm.js
 Backend
-The code updates i have made add a new table called schema_information with two columns id and last_successful_run.
+The code updates i have made adds a new table called schema_information with two columns id and last_successful_run.
 It also inserts a new row into this table with the id value of 1 and a last_successful_run value of 0, but only if there is no row with the same id already present in the table.
 This table is used to store information about the database schema and its updates.

 In db.py file, i have added an if verbose: condition to the db() function.
 This is used to toggle verbose logging when the db() function is called.